Srizza93/harry-botter/README.md

 npm run dev
 ```

-# Make sure to add the ID of the default role to "index.js"
+# Please create a config.json file with the below variables:

+- token
+- clientId
+- guildId
+- adminId

 Commands are deployed from deploy-commands.js and then they are executed via index.js.

 # Slash Commands

+- "welcome" => welcome.js => creates a private welcome text channel and a default role for users to pick their role
+- "roles" => roles.js => Requests an input for the desired role and lists all the members ids of it.
-- channel.js => Request an input for the category name and creates one category, a text and a voice channel.
+- "channels" => channels.js => Requests an input for the category name and creates a category, a text and a voice channel.
-- invitation.js => Generates a link invitation.
+- "invitations" => invitations.js => Generates a link invitation.
-- ping.js => Pings a user
+- "ping" => ping.js => Pings a user